AgateHQ/axate-developer-docs/docs/content-api.md

 If you already have an API ready to serve articles via JSON feel free to provide the details.

 The “premium” tag therefore specifies the content that is served by the API.

-If you’re on WordPress, WP-REST JSON Api would be that API.

 An example of this would be requesting an article through its id: https://yourpublication.com/api/v1/posts?id=12